 What you should do is call your environmental professional and ask their opinion.
 Together you’ll make an informed decision and get the right product at the right price-point for your budget and risk tolerance.

-If you need a Environmental Desktop Report on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
-We’ll work to get your Environmental REC removed with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need a Desktop Environmental Report, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+Our Assessments meet the requirements of all commercial lenders and government agencies such as the SBA, Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.